05 December, 2019

 "It's still cake."
 He said and then made his wish and blew out the candles before they could set fire to the cake box.

 Cutting the mushy mess was quite the show.
 Tonya's hands were covered in lemon curd and whipped cream.
 A few of the candles had slid down the side of the gooey mess and she couldn't get them out without taking part of the cake with her.
-Me Mam came over with another cake knife and made portions in the cake box and told us to dig in.
+Mam came over with another cake knife and made portions in the cake box and told us to dig in.
 There was no way of getting the pieces out of the box.
 Yup, it looked like a bunch of hungry people over a trough.

 I tell ya!